Brighton Beach station (BMT Brighton Line): Station layout

 Brighton Beach has two island platforms and four tracks.
-The weekday-only B train (Brighton Express/Sixth Avenue Express) terminates here on the inner express tracks while the full-time Q train (Brighton Local/Broadway Express) stops here on the outer local tracks and continues to Coney Island–Stillwell Avenue.
+The weekday-only B train (Brighton Express/Sixth Avenue Express) originates and terminates here on the inner express tracks while the full-time Q train (Brighton Local/Broadway Express) stops here on the outer local tracks, and continues to and from Coney Island–Stillwell Avenue.
+The next stop to the west (railroad south) is Ocean Parkway for Q trains, while the next stop to the east (railroad north) is Sheepshead Bay for all service.

+Between this station and Ocean Parkway, the line becomes six tracks.
+The local and express tracks split into an extra storage track in-between them in both directions.
+These tracks are commonly used for storing B trains during midday hours or at the start or end of service, and they end at bumper blocks next to the platforms at Ocean Parkway.
+East of this station, there are diamond crossovers used by originating and terminating B trains.
+The Brighton Line curves north and becomes an embankment after crossing Neptune Avenue on the approach to Sheepshead Bay.

 The platforms are canopied for their entire length except for small portions at either ends.
 There are two elevated structures above the express tracks used for office and maintenance space.

 This station has two entrances/exits, both of which are elevated station houses beneath the tracks.
 The full-time side is at the north end and has two staircases from each platform, a large waiting area inside fare control, regular turnstile bank, and token booth.
 Outside of fare control, there are three street stairs, two that join at the station house balcony and go down to either southern corners of Brighton 7th Street and Brighton Beach Avenue and one to the northwest corner.
 Instead of a staircase, the northeast corner has a narrow, enclosed escalator that always goes up and thus can only be used to enter the station.

 The second station house has a single staircase from each platform and a pair of twin staircases going down to either side of Brighton Beach Avenue between Brighton Fifth and Brighton Sixth Streets.
 The token booth and regular turnstile bank here is only open weekdays from 6:00 a.m. to 9:00 p.m.
 Two HEET turnstiles provide access to/from this entrance at other times.

-Between this station and Ocean Parkway, the line becomes six tracks.
-The local and express tracks split into an extra storage track in-between them in both directions.
-These tracks are commonly used for storing B trains during midday hours or at the start or end of service, and they end at bumper blocks next to the platforms at Ocean Parkway.

-East of this station, there are crossovers and switches used by terminating B trains.
-The Brighton Line curves north and becomes an embankment after crossing Neptune Avenue on the approach to Sheepshead Bay.

 This station was renovated in the mid to late 1990s and included installation of decorative awnings on all street stairs.
 The 1999 artwork here is called Mermaid/Dionysus and the Pirates by Dan George and features aluminum sculptures on both platforms.